radius-project/docs/docs/content/getting-started/quickstarts/quickstart-dapr/_index.md

 1. Deploy and connect a Dapr statestore resource
 1. Add a frontend container to submit orders to the backend

-### Project Radius + Dapr
+### Radius + Dapr

-Dapr integrates directly with Project Radius to provide a simple, easy to use, and powerful way to build microservices.
+Dapr integrates directly with Radius to provide a simple, easy to use, and powerful way to build microservices.
 Dapr developers can:

 - Model Dapr building blocks as [Radius link resources]({{< ref dapr-schema >}})
 - Automatically generate Dapr component configuration files based on the source resource